AlexxNica/berliner/README.md

 # Supported Ruby Versions

-Broadsheet requires 2.1.2 or higher.
+Broadsheet is tested on Ruby 2.1.0 and 2.1.2.